Portland, Oregon · AMA Chartered · EST. 1976

 Come Watch Us Fly

-Stand on the field while a sailplane thermaling overhead.
-Bring the family, your class, or just your curiosity — spectators always welcome.
+Stand on the field while a sailplane thermals overhead — spectators always welcome.

 Get in Touch See the Schedule